telerik/ajax-docs/controls/listbox/accessibility-and-internationalization/localization.md

 RadListBox1.Localization.MoveDown = "Down"
 ````

->note This technique is useful when customizing some of the messages of a **particular instance** .
+>tip This technique is useful when customizing some of the messages of a **particular instance** .
 The messages are not shared between RadListBox instances.
 A complete translation using this approach is not appropriate.
 >